SaladCloud Blog

 Deploy the JupyterLab instance

 Let’s run a JupyerLab container instance on SaladCloud to see what it looks like.
 In this instance, we utilize AWS S3 as the backend storage.
-The AWS S3 bucket/folder has already been provisioned and the access key ID and secret access key have been generated.
+The AWS S3 bucket/folder has already been provisioned, and the access key ID and secret access key have been generated.
 This step can be omitted if data persistence in the container is not necessary.

-Log in the SaladCloud Console and deploy the JupyterLab instance by selecting ‘Deploy a Container Group’ with the following parameters:
+Log in to the SaladCloud Console and deploy the JupyterLab instance by selecting ‘Deploy a Container Group’ with the following parameters:

-JupyterLab deployment as container on SaladCloud
+JupyterLab deployment as a container on SaladCloud

 ParameterValue